 How is my application for an APEC Business Travel Card processed?

-- If you applied directly with us: we will check your application to determine whether you meet the criteria for an APEC Business Travel Card.
+We will check your application to determine whether you meet the criteria for an APEC Business Travel Card.
 If you meet the criteria, your application will then be sent to all participating APEC economies.

 Each of these economies will assess your application against their own immigration requirements.
 They will issue visas and entry permits as necessary.
 The length of time they take can vary.
 It is not controlled by us.
 As a guide, most economies are working to finalise these 'pre-clearance' within two to three months.